Chapter 10.08

 10.08.090 Bus parking exemptions.

-A. Upon application being made and approved by the city council, showing a public need therefor, a public transportation company or a bus company may be exempted from the requirement of paying a fee.
+A. Upon application being made and approved by the city council, showing a public need therefor, a public transportation company or a bus company may be exempted from the requirement of paying a parking fee.

 B. The application called for in this section shall provide for a showing by the public transportation body that a genuine public need exists for their service and that the same is in the public interest.